 If you are traveling for business, for a wedding, or for something else when dress is extremely important, you might prefer to check a bag.
 You will be able to fit more in a checked bag, which is important with formal wear.
 Knowing you are checking your bag, you can take all the shoes and outfit changes you like.

 Winter travel is another time when checking a bag makes sense for practical reasons.
 Consider how much bulkier winter clothing is than summer gear.
-You won’t get very far trying to shove sweaters and winter accessories in a carry-on, even if you use compression bags.
+You won’t get very far trying to shove sweaters, compression socks and winter accessories in a carry-on, even if you use compression bags.
 Instead of getting frustrated trying to cram everything in your carry-on, check one bag and save yourself the stress.

 Convenience may be another factor.
 Given that most airlines are charging for carry-ons these days, many passengers try to cram overstuffed bags into the overhead bins.
 Even if you have complied with the posted carry-on luggage size for your airline, you might not be able to find space for your bag.
 If space is available, it could be several rows past your seat on the plane.
 It’s irritating trying to fly with a carry-on in these circumstances, and if you don’t mind spending money or waiting to claim your bag, you might prefer to check your luggage and skip the drama.